NOAA-EPIC/ufs_da_diagnostics/docs/diagnostics_overview.rst

    CTRL vs NICAS length‑scale increment spectra at model level 75.
-   Increasing the NICAS horizontal correlation length scale boosts variance across all scales, with the largest impact at the broadest grid‑scale waves (lowest wavenumbers).
+   Increasing the NICAS horizontal correlation length scale boosts large‑scale variance and suppresses small‑scale variance, producing smoother increments.

 Static Background Covariance Weight Experiment
 ----------------------------------------------

-This experiment increases the weight of the static background‑error covariance in the hybrid formulation.
-A larger static weight strengthens the NICAS-based static correlations and reduces the influence of the flow‑dependent ensemble covariance.
+This experiment increases the weight of the climatology‑based static background‑error covariance in the hybrid formulation.
+The static covariance itself is unchanged; only its relative contribution to the total hybrid covariance increases compared to the flow‑dependent ensemble covariance.

 Increasing the static weight enhances variance at the largest spatial scales (small K) while suppressing variance at smaller scales.
 This